 There are so many different kinds of strollers sold on the market.
 Each brand itself has several different models, and they all vary in shapes and sizes.
 The same goes for cars.

 With all of the variations, how do you know which stroller will be a good fit?
 Without telling you which stroller to buy or what car to drive, I have given you 4 simple tips to help you fit that beautiful stroller into your car.

 Use Your Trunk

 One of the most important tips I can tell you is to put the stroller in the trunk.
 This may be obvious, but it is worth the mention.
-Lightweight objects can become deadly in the event of a crash because the weight of the item is multiplied by the speed of the crash!
+Lightweight objects can become deadly in the event of a crash if they hit your child!
 Picture, then, how deadly an entire stroller could be (even a small one) if it is in the backseat during a crash!
 Therefore, it is imperative to use your trunk to hold the stroller.

 On a side note, make sure you carefully read the car seat manual to understand what is considered safe by the manufacturer.
 Many car items made for babies were not actually crash tested and not recommended for use, including baby mirrors, car seat pillows, and toys that hook onto the car seat.

 Most retailers selling strollers will let you use the floor model first to see if it will fit inside your trunk.
 I recommend doing this, with their permission of course.
 It may seem tempting just to make the purchase and go, but I am personally reminded that I should have checked each time I have difficulty maneuvering it into my trunk.
 If you are interested in buying online or the store does not carry the specific model you would like, I would ask customer service if you could arrange a way to try it out.
 It may save you from buying a stroller that is just too much of a hassle for your car.
 Or you could find out the dimensions of the folded stroller and measure your trunk.